Cherguis/Odin-recipes/README.md

 # Odin-recipes
-Hello my name is Sebastian osorio and this is my first project
+Hello my name is Sebastian Osorio and this is my first project

 Bassicaly this project will show my learned skills from html pre course...

-it will contains skills about , git with repositories , html content with headings , paragraphs order lists and unordered lists and finally some images and links too.
+It will contain skills about git repositories, html content with headings, paragraphs, order lists, unordered lists and finally some images and links.